IBM/assetTracking/readme.md

 IBM Cloud has a starter kit for IoT applications that comes with a Node-Red application and an instance of the IoT Platform service already bound to it.

-1. Go to your IBM Cloud dashboard
+1. Go to [IBM Cloud](https://cloud.ibm.com) and log in if you haven't already
 2. Click on **Catalog** at the top right of the page
 3. From the catalog, select **Starter Kits** from the category list on the left side to narrow the services shown.
 4. Then, find and click on the **Internet of Things Platform Starter** kit.